Where to Sell and Make Money: A Comparison of Poshmark, eBay, & Mercari

 If you don’t have a Poshmark account, you can receive a free $5 bonus when you sign up with my code SFGIRL2015.
 On Mercari, you can currently get $10 when you sign up with the code JENMHM.
 The amount varies by promotion.

 This comparison is based on both my experience as a seller and what I’ve read and heard from other sellers.
 My own experience is based on having a small closet of 50-60 items available at one time for most of my early selling.
-Earlier this year I hosted a Closet to Cash listing challenge and boosted that number to well over 100 items available at a time and have maintained it since.
+Then I did a challenge and boosted that number to well over 100 items available at a time and have maintained it since.

 1 | Poshmark